 Published by Urbane Publications – Find out more

 The prose itself is key to the novel’s success.
-Its flow of imagery and definite rhythm, short chapters but dense paragraphs, broken sentences, words that tumble down the page.
+Its flow of imagery and definite rhythm, short chapters with dense paragraphs, broken sentences, words that tumble down the page.

 There are many derelicts, their friends and families who will be glad of Steiner’s care and attention to detail, indeed to his writing this book in the first place.
 He has the rare ability to remain objective, with care and attention, to terrible truths which many would rather ignore.